So he didn't have to give away anything of his own.

 The Democrats were all, when Clinton was president, all on the same page of going in and taking Saddam out.

-2008, we played the audio sound bites.
+2008, we played the audio soundbites.

 2003, they were all on board, demanded a second vote.

-And it was only when they saw weakness or a moment of opportunity to secure defeat.
+And it was only when they saw weakness or a moment of opportunity to secure defeat, they were all for securing defeat if they could hang that around Bush's neck.

-We're not even talking the same league.
+We're not even talking same league.

 Nor does anybody else in this regime.

-Let me look at I gotta find it here.
+I got to find it here.

 Grab number three.